bfritz/homelab-bootstrap/README.md

 * k0s-worker - `x86_64` image to run as [k0s] worker node
 * rpi-basic - `armhf` and `armv7` images for basic Raspberry Pi 0, 2, 3, or 4 host
 * rpi-firewall - `armv7` image to run [awall], [dnsmasq], and [wireguard] on Raspberry Pi 4 as home router
+* rpi-gem - `armhf` image to bridge [GreenEye Monitor] to time-series database using Raspberry Pi Zero W
 * rpi-k0s-controller - `armv7` image to run as [k0s] controller node
 * rpi-ruuvi - `armhf` image to listen for [Ruuvi Tag] data on a Raspberry Pi Zero W
 * rpi-snapcast-client - `armhf` image to run [snapcast] on a Raspberry Pi Zero W